 Our concrete segment's demand also remains strong.
-The Texas building sector is in solid shape as its four major metropolitan areas, and expanding suburbs, continuously retain their positions as leading destinations for families and businesses to reside.
-Population growth throughout our markets continues to drive new distribution centers, education facilities, office expansion, retail and grocery establishments and new multi-family housing units.
-In Houston, warehouse construction and new education facilities continue to comprise a large portion of project mix.
-The Dallas-Fort Worth office continues its efforts to expand the services it offers beyond light commercial and will be targeting structural construction opportunities going forward.
-As anticipated, our Central Texas operations are performing well, as we are seeing solid project execution and expanding market share along the I-35 corridor.
-Sustained demand for concrete services in Houston and Dallas/Fort Worth markets, Austin, and San Antonio, coupled with the early progress being made in Central Texas, indicate the concrete segment should continue providing meaningful contribution to EBITDA throughout 2018.
+The Texas building sector is in solid shape as its three major metropolitan areas and expanding suburbs continue to maintain their positions as leading destinations for families and businesses to reside.
+Population growth throughout our markets continues to drive new distribution centers, educational and medical facilities, office expansion, retail and grocery establishments and new multi-family housing units.
+In Houston, the Company continues to experience competitive pressure in the market, but expects to maintain market share.
+The Dallas-Fort Worth office continues its efforts to expand the services it offers beyond light commercial construction and will be targeting structural construction opportunities going forward.
+Also, our Central Texas operations are performing well as we are seeing solid project execution and expanding market share along the I-35 corridor.